 Recognized as one of the best Italian restaurants in the state, Vincent's Italian Cuisine is a Metairie staple that's been serving huge portions of superb Italian food since 1989.
 The best dish you can order here is the house special cannelloni.
 The feather-light pasta is stuffed with veal and spinach, and cooked in both red and Alfredo cream sauces.
 The dish is also served at the joint's sister restaurant in Uptown.

 Maine is all about the freshest of fresh lobster – so much so that even its pasta dishes come loaded with the delicacy.
-At Street and Co., a Mediterranean seafood restaurant that first opened in 1989, lobster is served with a stew made from mussels, clams, and calamari, plus plenty of garlicky, buttery linguine.
+At Street and Co., a Mediterranean seafood restaurant that first opened in 1989, the lobster diavolo (for two to share) sees freshly cooked lobster served with a stew made from mussels, clams, and calamari, plus plenty of garlicky, buttery linguine.
 Scoop the lobster meat out, mix it into the pasta, and enjoy a taste of seafood heaven.

 Grano Pasta Bar in Baltimore serves both traditional pasta dishes and modern takes on Italian cuisine – but it's the joint's simple linguine mussels that customers can't get enough of.
 In this classic dish, a circle of Prince Edward mussels surrounds perfectly cooked linguine tossed in olive oil, tomatoes, garlic, wine, butter, and herbs.